de4a-eu/de4a-connector-ng/README.md

 # DCNG - DE4A Connector NG

 This is the implementation of the DE4A Connector based on the TOOP Connector.
-It includes [phase4](https://github.com/phax/phase4) as the AS4 gateway for sending and receiving messages.
+It includes [phase4](https://github.com/phax/phase4) as the AS4 gateway for sending and receiving messages but can also be extended to use other AS4 Gateways.

 The thing is just called "Connector" in the rest of the documentation.